CHANDU-4706/Assighnment-datazip-/README.md

 - spark
 - iceberg

+And i have pulled all the olake resources in to the docker by using resources provided in the github and website

 And i have created a folder in that all docker.yml files and spark files and mysql data files will be there throught that by using that path write the commands accordingly
 ## Setup